mcast/git-stronghash/README.md

-lib/App/Git/StrongHash/Objects.pm:99:TODO: Currently we assume this is a full clone with a work-tree, but this probably isn't necessary. lib/App/Git/StrongHash/Objects.pm:101:TODO: should find topdir, and check it's actually a git_dir lib/App/Git/StrongHash/Objects.pm:126:# TODO: feeding @arg via a splicing pushable iterator would simplify add_trees greatly lib/App/Git/StrongHash/Objects.pm:158:    # TODO:UNTESTED If there are no tags, "git show-ref --tags" returns 1 with no text.
-We need some output, just ignore it. lib/App/Git/StrongHash/Objects.pm:183:    # TODO:OPT not sure we need all this data now, but it's in the commitblob anyway lib/App/Git/StrongHash/Objects.pm:205:TODO:OPT Here, on the first pass before any hashing has been done, there will be double-reading of tree info because we'll hash it later lib/App/Git/StrongHash/Objects.pm:216:  my %treeci_ignored; # TODO: delete later
+lib/App/Git/StrongHash/Objects.pm:99:TODO: Currently we assume this is a full clone with a work-tree, but this probably isn't necessary. lib/App/Git/StrongHash/Objects.pm:101:TODO: should find topdir, and check it's actually a git_dir lib/App/Git/StrongHash/Objects.pm:126:# TODO: feeding @arg via a splicing pushable iterator would simplify add_trees greatly lib/App/Git/StrongHash/Objects.pm:183:    # TODO:OPT not sure we need all this data now, but it's in the commitblob anyway lib/App/Git/StrongHash/Objects.pm:205:TODO:OPT Here, on the first pass before any hashing has been done, there will be double-reading of tree info because we'll hash it later lib/App/Git/StrongHash/Objects.pm:216:  my %treeci_ignored; # TODO: delete later